 One-Way vs. Two-Way Doors Decision Framework: Explained

-The one-way door and two-way door decision-making framework, at its core, involves classifying decisions into two distinct categories:
+The one-way door and two-way door decision-making framework is explained in detail in the book, Invent and Wander.
+At its core, involves classifying decisions into two distinct categories:

 🚪 One-Way Doors (Type 1 Decisions): Decisions that are consequential and irreversible, demanding careful thought.